jameswoodgeog/GEOG5995M_Final_Project/README.md

 ## Context

 The UK recently legislated to become net-zero by 2050, by which time the aim is to end the country's contribution to global warming (Masoud Sajjadian, 2023).
-According to the department for transport, around 24% of the UKs total greenhouse gas emissions come from transport, with 99 MtCO2e (million tonnes of carbon dioxide equivalent) coming from private transport (CITE).
+According to the department for transport, around 24% of the UKs total greenhouse gas emissions come from transport, with 99 MtCO2e (million tonnes of carbon dioxide equivalent) coming from private transport (Department of Transport, 2022).
 A reduction in this figure would therefore play a major role in reaching the 2050 target of becoming the first major economy to reach net-zero.

 The Consumer Data Research Centre (CDRC) provides Access to Healthy Assets and Hazards (AHAH) data, which contains a multi-domensional index of neiighbourhood health, and includes data on air quality amongst other measures.
 Air quality data is based on the amount of particulate matter in the air of a size that is 10µm (10 microns) or less (pm10).